 - This return is a request, by law, for income and expense information.
 We use it to determine the value of the subject property.

-- The return is only available for 60 days following the mailing date of February 8, 2017.
+- The return is only available for 60 days following the mailing date of March 8, 2017.